Christia Mercer: Philosophical work

 Mercer began her career working primarily in early modern philosophy.
 Her book, Leibniz's Metaphysics: Its Origins and Development (CUP, 2001), offers a new interpretation of Leibniz's philosophical development.
 She has published widely on Leibniz and on the diversity and importance of early modern Platonisms.

 Mercer has begun to devote herself more and more to contextualizing the history of philosophy.
 She has designed a book series, Oxford Philosophical Concepts, that enlists prominent international scholars to think creatively about the "lives" of concepts in the history of philosophy.
-There are more than 20 volumes in various stages of production, and more than 15 published.
+There are more than 20 volumes published.
 These include Animals, Dignity, Efficient Causation, Embodiment, Eternity, Evil, The Faculties, Memory, Moral Motivation, Persons, Pleasure, Self-Knowledge, and Sympathy.
 Each of the volumes traces the historical development of central philosophical concepts and includes interdisciplinary "reflections."
 She is also the editor of the Oxford New Histories of Philosophy series, which she launched with the late Eileen O'Neill and now co-edits with Melvin Rogers, and which "speaks to a growing concern to broaden and reexamine philosophy's past".
-The first book in this series is titled Mexican Philosophy in the 20th Century (2017) and was edited by Carlos Alberto Sanchez and Robert Eli Sanchez.
 Mercer has written about the importance of inclusive history of philosophy in op-eds for the New York Times and the Washington Post.

 Motivated by her friend, Eileen O'Neill, she has become increasingly devoted to discovering and articulating the ideas of early modern and late medieval women.
 Her paper, "Descartes' Debt to Teresa of Ávila, Or Why We Should Work on Women in the History of Philosophy," in Phil Studies, August, 2016, exposes that the famous evil deceiver argument in the Meditations on First Philosophy is indebted to Teresa of Ávila and asks how this crucial fact has been overlooked for centuries.
-Alongside her book on the philosophy of the English philosopher Anne Conway she is publishing a new edition and translation of Conway's Principles with Andrew Arlig, Laurynas Adomaitis, and Jasper Reid.
-Her forthcoming book, Feeling the Way to Truth: Women, Reason and the Development of Modern Philosophy, argues that historians of philosophy need to rethink core assumptions about seventeenth-century philosophy and that the writings of women play a much more significant part in that history than has been recognized.
+Alongside her book on the philosophy of the English philosopher Anne Conway she is publishing a new edition and translation of Conway's Principles with Andrew Arlig and Jasper Reid.